AdoptOpenJDK/TSC/CONTRIBUTING.md

  1. [Review existing issues](https://github.com/AdoptOpenJDK/TSC/issues) to avoid duplication
  1. [Create a new Issue](https://github.com/AdoptOpenJDK/TSC/issues/new)
     1. Please add the TSC project and add a label
- 1. Drop a message in the _getopenjdk_ channel to discuss the issue
+ 1. Drop a message in the _general_ channel to discuss the issue
  1. Make the documentation change and then submit a Pull Request

 The pull request will then be reviewed and merged as appropriate